partiusfabaa/cs2-advertisement/README.md

       "Interval": 40,
       "Messages": [
         {
-          "Chat": "Chat Advertising 2"
+          "Chat": "current_time"
 	//you can only write "Chat" or "Center".
         },
         {
           "Chat": "{RED}Chat {BLUE}Advertising {GREEN}4"